Parish councils are the first tier of local government and perform an important role.

 The Parish Council has eleven elected members representing two wards.
 South Ward (6 members) covers the village of Cheveley.
 North Ward (5 members) covers the Newmarket Fringe area between Duchess Drive and Ashley Road.

-Full council meetings are held in the Community Rooms (at Cheveley Primary School) at 7:30pm on the second Tuesday of each month.
+Full council meetings are held in the Garden Room, The Parish Hall, 102 High Street, Cheveley CB8 9DG at 7:30pm on the second Tuesday of each month.
 The agenda and minutes of meetings are available on this website.

 The Clerk and Responsible Financial Officer (RFO) is employed on a part time basis to advise Council in respect of legislation and procedure, and is responsible for the day-to-day functioning of the Council.